tealhorizon87/TheAshlarClub/README.md

 ### Design

 The site is designed with five pages - a landing page, about us, events, contact us, useful links and past events.
+The application is fully resposive and is able to be viewed on any screen size.
 The menu tab is available on every page to allow the user to navigate from any page to any other page.

 The font families used for the project are Oswald for all headings, and Lato for the main body text.